Francine York: Television

 York portrayed Amanda Agnew on It Takes a Thief, Wendy Wendkoski on Slattery's People, and Kate Landis on The Courtship of Eddie's Father.
 In 1964, she appeared as Nurse Norma in My Favorite Martian S1 E37 "Uncle Martins Wisdom Tooth".
 York played Lillie Langtry (with Peter Whitney as Judge Roy Bean) in the 1965 episode "A Picture of a Lady" of the syndicated television anthology series, Death Valley Days.
 York was featured in five episodes of Burke's Law between 1964 and 1965, and made two guest appearances on Perry Mason, including the role of Ursula Quigley in the 1965 episode "The Case of the Wrongful Writ" and as co-defendant Bobbi Dane in the 1966 episode "The Case of the Sausalito Sunrise".

 She appeared as Noble Niolani, a military leader from a matriarchal society where males were subjugated, in Lost in Space Season 2, Episode 25 "The Colonists" (1966).
-She also appeared in a segment of Green Acres; and in “Marry Me, Marry Me”, a 1966 episode of Gomer Pyle, U.S.M.C..
+She also appeared in the Green Acres segment “The Agricultural Student;” and in “Marry Me, Marry Me”, a 1966 episode of Gomer Pyle, U.S.M.C..

 On Batman she appeared as Lydia Limpit in episodes 29 and 30 "The Bookworm Turns/While Gotham City Burns" (1966).
 She continued to act in films and on television, with TV appearances including Hot in Cleveland (as British matriarch Lady Natalie), and The Mindy Project.

 She appeared on Bewitched as a statue of the goddess Venus which came to life and became Samantha and Darrin's maid in season 8 episode 5, "Bewitched, Bothered and Baldoni" (1971), which became infamous because of her skimpy costumes.
-She also appeared in an episode of Adam-12, "Reason to Run", Season 3 episode 25.
+York also appeared in two episodes of Adam-12, "Reason to Run", Season 3 episode 25, and "Substation", Season 4, Episode 20.

 She appeared on Columbo in Season 5, episode 1, "Forgotten Lady", as Sgt.
 Leftkowitz in 1975.

 She appeared as Queen Medusa during the second season of Jason of Star Command in 1979: in episode 3 "Web of the Star Witch", in episode 10 "Little Girl Lost", and in episode 11 "Mimi's Secret".

 In March 1991, York made guest appearances on All My Children, One Life to Live, and Santa Barbara.